-Heather Caleb is the Operations and Engagement Manager for RJI.
-Her responsibilities include developing strategies and systems for engaging the community both locally and nationally.
-She is the power behind our fundraising development, expressing her creativity and passion through campaigns to fund the work she believes in.
+Heather develops philanthropic strategies for engaging the community both locally and nationally in the fight to end human trafficking.
+She is the power behind RJI’s fundraising development, expressing her creativity and passion through campaigns to fund the work she believes in.

 Heather graduated with her BSN from Virginia Commonwealth University and worked as an RN with Bon Secours Health System from 2012-2017.
 She started out as a RJI volunteer in 2014, coming on staff in January 2017.
 In 2016 she was honored with the distinguished Annual Bon Secours Dedicated Service Award.
 In 2015 she spent three months in Thessaloniki, Greece serving survivors of sex trafficking with the A21 Campaign and ministering to refugees from the middle east.

 Heather is a proud member of the Virginia Association of Fundraising Executives and earned her certificate in Fund Development from the University of Richmond in 2019.